Book cover

 }

-We can see that methodX of MyClass has a local variable of type java.util.Stack.
-In this case, we say that there is a dependency from MyClass to java.util.Stack, which is modeled in the following way:
+In this example, methodX of MyClass has a local variable of type java.util.Stack.
+Consequently, we say that there is a dependency from MyClass to java.util.Stack, which is modeled as follows:

 A class can have many dependencies.
 For this reason, it is uncommon to represent all of them in class diagrams.
 Instead, we only show the most important dependencies and those directly related to the design decisions we intend to model.